The Real Root of Anxiety—and Why Connection Is the Cure

 ✨ Connection is the Antidote

-The antidote to the root fear beneath anxiety—abandonment—is connection.
+The antidote to the root fear beneath anxiety is connection.

 Connection with God and connection with others.

-God factored in your spirals, your fear, your overwhelm, your shame, your heartbreak, your confusion—and He still chose to stay.
+He factored in your spirals, your fear, your overwhelm—and He still chose to stay.

 Yes, some people hurt you.
-But God also has people who will help rebuild you.
+But God also sends people who help rebuild you.

 The enemy uses isolation to reinforce fear.
 God uses community to restore belonging.